Wednesday, October 3, 2018

 The main problem I have with this substitution of leads is that John Bromfield has much stronger screen presence than John Agar and is far more interesting to watch.
 His Joe Hayes’ is a fairly arrogant character but also exhibits true bravery and compassion; this is best represented in the scene where he revives the comatose Gill Man.
 The Gill Man could awaken at any moment and possibly kill him, but he carries on with his job.
 In the commentary for Revenge of the Creature, Lori Nelson states that she had a huge crush on John Bromfield, which might explain why there is zero chemistry between John Agar and her.

-The best word to describe John Agar is affable; he comes across a man who would be more comfortable running a grocery store than being a movie star.
+The best word to describe John Agar is affable; he comes across as being a man who would be more comfortable running a grocery store than being a movie star.
 He exudes friendliness (his co-stars have nothing but good things to say about him), but is an extremely rigid leading man.
 Though, in fairness to John Agar, the script really doesn’t give him much to do.
 While he is kind of stiff, at least Agar is putting forth an actual effort.
 If you want to see a truly dreary leading man, check out Hugh Marlowe in Earth vs. the Flying Saucers.
 After watching that movie, you will appreciate Agar’s jovial performance.
 The most surprising aspect of Revenge of the Creature is there is no clash of ideology between Ferguson and Hayes.
 They are essentially the same: both of them put their moves on Helen moments after meeting her; both of them are extremely opportunistic, and neither of them seems to have any qualms about keeping the Gill Man in captivity.
 Joe Hayes is, essentially, the human villain of the piece, but Ferguson doesn’t once object to his method.
 In fact, Ferguson inflicts far more pain on the Gill Man than Hayes ever does; Ferguson shocks the Gill Man with a cattle prod, with Helen’s assistance, in attempt at conditioning the creature to obey verbal commands.
 Ferguson expresses regret at having to use the cattle prod, but he continues with the experiment any ways.

 In The Creature From the Black Lagoon, David and Mark were on opposite ends of ideological spectrum and had distinct ideas about the Gill Man.
 David genuinely wanted to study the Gill Man and its environment, while Mark only wanted to exploit the creature for financial gain.
 There is genuine tension between the two characters and it culminates in a fist fight.
-When Mark shoots a spear gun in David’s direction we initially believe his trying to kill David, but it turns out that he fired the shot to scare off the Gill Man.
+When Mark shoots a spear gun in David’s direction, we initially believe his trying to kill David, but it turns out that he fired the shot to scare off the Gill Man.
 I also find it odd that Hayes is killed off so early; the Gill Mans offs him at the end of the second act.
 Normally, the human villain would get his just comeuppance in the final reel, but nope, Joe Hayes bites it in a fairly anti-climatic manner.

 The only thing that really distinguishes Ferguson from Hayes (other than physical appears) is that Hayes is much more active character.
 Ferguson and Helen are extremely passive characters.
 After the Gill Man has killed Joe Hayes and escaped from Marine Land, what do our heroes do?
 Do they organize a search party for the Gill Man?
 Do they mourn the loss of a colleague?
 NOPE!!!!
 They go on a romantic getaway.
 They go for a carefree swim and then, later that night, out dancing!
 Have they forgotten the Gill Man is still on the loose?
 This leads to an extremely contrived third act where the Gill Man is magically able to find Helen.
 He just happens to emerge right outside the very motel she is staying at.
 How?
 Are they telepathically linked?
 The movie doesn’t indicate so.
 Later, he breaks into a night club and abducts Helen, while everyone runs out of frame.
 How was he able to find her?
 It’s a good thing, for the Gill Man, that they didn’t stray too far from the ocean while going on their romantic getaway.
 These are quite possibly the laziest protagonists in 1950s sci-fi.
 It’s only after Helen has been abducted by the Gill Man that Ferguson joins in on a search party.